 In 2010, a Florida woman checked into Tampa General Hospital to remove a benign ovarian cyst.
 The patient had no pre-existing conditions and went into what she thought was routine surgery.
 During the procedure, however, the surgeon cut through her small intestine.
 When the surgery ended, he closed up her wound without addressing this cut.

 During recovery, the patient’s blood pressure dropped, and she went into respiratory failure.
 The doctor’s negligence leads to a severe infection of flesh-eating bacteria.
 The woman suffered from abdominal pain, sepsis, and gangrene.
 To prevent the infection from killing her, the doctors had to remove both of her legs and arms below her knees and elbows.

 Today, the patient experiences chronic abdominal pain and struggles to complete basic tasks like eating.
 What should have been a minor surgical procedure changed her life completely and ended her successful career with the Department of Defense?
 She no longer has the life she used to because her surgeon didn’t do his job.
-Because of this, a jury awarded her $109 million dollars.
+In 2018, a jury awarded her $109 million dollars.

 In 2014, a Georgia inmate sued the medical director of his prison for inadequate care that leads to an amputation.
 The painful infection started because of a small laceration in the patient’s right leg after he slipped on the wet kitchen floor.
 It continued to spread when the patient went to the prison infirmary, and nurses stated the patient’s tissue became black and foul-smelling.
 By the time the patient arrived at Atlanta Medical Center, doctors had no choice but to amputate.